When will I receive the decision?

 We publish a selection of our decisions with written reasons on the AustLII website.

-In cases about protection (refugee) visas, the published decision must not include names or other details which may identify an applicant or any relative or other dependant of the applicant.
+When we have reviewed a decision about a protection visa, or a protection finding decision made under 197D of the Migration Act 1958, a published decision must not include names or other details which may identify an applicant or any relative or other dependant of the applicant.

 Look at the Publication of decisions policy for more information about the decisions we publish.